 While digital business transformation is obviously much bigger than technology, without key technical capabilities and an integrated approach, it’s not possible for a 21st century integrated organizational system to thrive.

 Nevertheless, technology implementations frequently provide some of our most regular examples of lack of organizational integration.
 Take for example the common story of a 2-3 year, multi-million-dollar CRM project that once implemented isn’t adopted by users or doesn’t improve business outcomes or doesn’t improve efficiency and effectiveness for the business.
 Even though the project has reported mostly green against its milestones and deliverables, week after week, and the IT team and external consultants or integrators have all met or exceeded their targets.
-The organizational change team has performed their change readiness activities.
+The organizational change management team has performed their change readiness activities.
 All the boxes have been ticked.
 But if this new technology has been clamped on to an old industrial era organizational model, it may fix a few problems and provide some new functionality, but it may not deliver the expected benefits or provide the expected competitive advantage.
 Without organizational integration, in terms of a holistic systems perspective, shared objectives and targets, and an aligned digital strategy, even the explicitly technical components of digital transformation can fail.

 Digital (and digital transformation) is an enabler of organizational transformation and is, therefore, more than digitization.
 It’s a fundamental shift in the ways an organization delivers value to the market, encompassing a revolutionary rethinking of how to manage information, technology, people, relationships, and practices to significantly transform execution and business performance across the entire enterprise.
 It’s ultimately a fundamental shift in how the organization as a system operates, evolving from prioritizing efficiency, productivity, and control toward agility, velocity, and value creation.

 - The development and execution of the organization’s strategy needs to be significantly more agile than in the past